Skip to content

 Low band radios have more range than VHF or UHF radios, but require larger antennas.
 VHF radios work well in outdoor environments, while UHF radios often perform better in urban environments, inside buildings, and when both indoor and outdoor users must communicate with one another.

 Commercial, public safety, and government users must obtain an FCC license to use PLMRS radios.
 When you obtain a license, you’re assigned specific frequencies, and the radios you use must be used only on those frequencies.
-The radios require an FCC Part 90 certification, and are not programmable by end users.
+The radios require the appropriate FCC Part 90 authorization and must be programmed and operated only within the licensee’s authorized frequencies, power, bandwidth, and other parameters.

 General Mobile Radio Service (GMRS)